LArSoft/larsoft.github.io/wiki/Using_find_global_symbolsh_to_find_unresolved_symbols.md

        -h    Print this help message.

-Symbol types (per “nm”)(#Symbol-types-per-nm)
+Symbol types (per “nm”)
 ------------------------------------------------

     For Linux:
            ·   The symbol type.
 At least the following types are used; others are, as well, depending on the object file format.
-If lowercase, the symbol is local; if uppercase, the symbol is global (external).
+If lowercase, th symbol is local; if uppercase, the symbol is global (external).

                "A" The symbol’s value is absolute, and will not be changed by further linking.